The Vitals:

 the full nelson: James Beard nominated Chef slinging carnitas at ACL

 Chef Joseph Gomez runs a deceptively simple taco trailer at a brewery called Celis in North Austin.
 But this taquero ain't no late night trompo carver.
-With
+With a storied resumé including Asian cooking and fine dining, his attention to the little things add up on the plate and the palate.

 At the Austin City Limits Music Festival he slings carnitas on a tostada that are equal parts succulent and spicy.
 Con Todo is a premium taco trailer experience so this is a rare case where the festival prices aren't too far from the norm.
 Also, great carnitas are a rare sighting at a music festival, and Chef Gomez serves some of the very best in the city.